Tien Chong: Singer 2018 and TIEN: 2018–present

-Chong debuted as the first week contestant on Singer 2018.
+Chong debuted as the first-week contestant on Singer 2018.
 Following the premiere episode (where she placed 2nd), she was recognized as a "dark horse" by the Chinese media, and her participation led to a rise in numbers of followers on her Weibo account from around 100 fans to around 16,000 fans.

 Chong remained in the competition for four more weeks until her elimination on week five.
-She later returned to the competition on the sixth week as a return performance, and another on the 12th week, the Breakouts, with the latter failing to qualify for the finale.
+She later returned to the competition on the sixth week for a return performance, and another on the 12th week, the Breakouts, with the latter performance failing to qualify for the finale.

 Details

 Overall Ranking and Percentage of Votes

 Singer 2018 has four rounds of competition, and the overall ranking and percentage of votes was counted for every two shows, (the exception was on week three, due to the withdrawal of GAI.)